-Prior to experiential placements, beginning in Year 1, students must provide completed documentation (utilizing the University of Toronto Immunization form) to indicate compliance with the 'Policies on Communicable Disease and Immunizations for Pharmacy Students'.
+Prior to the first year of experiential placements, students must provide documentation to indicate compliance with the 'Policies on Communicable Disease and Immunizations for Pharmacy Students'.
+Students will be asked to renew specific immunizations throughout their studies as indicated by the Immunization Policy.